NHOrus/srwq-compilation/episode-04.md

 "Something?"

-"I....(sweatdrop) I'm not very good at catching details in the middle of a battle."
+"I... (sweatdrop) I'm not very good at catching details in the middle of a battle."

 Kai rubs his jaw competitively.
 "Well, the two of us aren't going to work this out alone.
 Let's have a chat with the other ship, see were we stand."